seamusdemora/seamusdemora.github.io/MacStuff.md

    ```
 [↑](#table-of-contents)

-### 40. Turn off "the nuisance"
+### 40. Turn off 'the nuisance'

-"The nuisance" is Apple's computers spewing endless streams of `DS_Store` files.
+'The nuisance' is Apple's computers spewing endless streams of `DS_Store` files to every other filesystem they come in contact with.
 I've been tempted to post this previously, but hesitated due to the *provenance* of the sources.
 After some research, I've found this recommendation on an ["official" Apple website](https://support.apple.com/en-gb/102064), so I'll publish it now.
 So here it is - there are two forms of the command: one for networked file systems, the other for USB-based file systems (devices?):

 * For networked (non-local) file systems, enter the following command in Terminal:
   ```zsh